gangadharsriram/Yolov8-Deep-Sort-Tensorflow-Object-Tracking/README.md

 ## requirements

-- Python 3.7
+- Python 3.7 (updated python 3.10.11)
 - requirements.txt

 ## Deep Sort

 We are working on [this fork](https://github.com/computervisiondeveloper/deep_sort) from deep sort official implementation.
 You can download deep sort feature extraction model [here](https://drive.google.com/open?id=18fKzfqnqhqW3s9zwsCbnVJ5XF2JFeqMp).

+(update the file is in the repo and the deepsort files is changed for python 3.10)

 ## data